How to Run a Silent Auction with Charity Auction Software

 Send Thank You emails to all attendees and donors

 It sounds obvious, but we always say it.
 Personalized notes, person-to-person emails, congratulations to winners, maybe even texts with quick thanks.
-But don't just say thanks, ask them what their favorite auction item was.
+But don't just say thanks, ask them what your auction guests' favorite auction item was.
 Or whether they had any ideas for the next auction.
 Keep the genuine engagement going.

 Follow up with unsuccessful bidders